 - Under-Represented Faculty in Clinical and Translational Research Awards These awards aim to encourage fellows and junior faculty from economically or educationally disadvantaged backgrounds to remain in academia.

-- Post Childbearing Professional Development Leave Award Program Awards for women clinical and translational research faculty who are returning to work after childbearing leave and to relieve them of non-research responsibilities for up to 3 months after maternity leave.
+- New Child Leave Award Provides support for clinical and translational research faculty who are returning to work after parental leave by relieving them of non-research responsibilities for up to 3 months following family leave.